sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/bulkhead.md

 ##### Solution
 Partition service instances into different groups, based on consumer load and availability requirements.
 This design helps to isolate failures, and allows you to sustain service functionality for some consumers, even during a failure.

+A consumer can also partition resources, to ensure that resources used to call one service don't affect the resources used to call another service.
+For example, a consumer that calls multiple services may be assigned a connection pool for each service.
+If a service begins to fail, it only affects the connection pool assigned for that service, allowing the consumer to continue using the other services.